Holly Willoughby looks absolutely stunning in a chic leather dress worn this morning - ExBulletin

 Holly Willoughby looks absolutely stunning in a chic leather dress worn this morning

-Holly Willoughby was hailed by fans as “absolutely gorgeous” in a leather dress she wore earlier this morning.
+Holly Willoughby was hailed by fans as “absolutely gorgeous” in a leather dress she wore this morning earlier.

 The 40-year-old has become a style favorite in recent years and there’s even a tag – #hwstyle – on Instagram, where fans can follow her latest outfits.